MicrosoftDocs/visualstudio-docs/docs/modeling/adding-a-tracking-property-to-a-domain-specific-language-definition.md

     1. In the **Properties** window, set **Custom Post Load** to **True**.

-## Transforming Templates
+## Transform Templates

 Now that you have defined the domain classes and properties for your DSL, you can verify that the DSL definition can be transformed correctly to regenerate the code for your project.

-#### To transform the text templates

 1. On the **Solution Explorer** toolbar, click **Transform All Templates**.

 2. The system regenerates the code for the solution, and saves DslDefinition.dsl.
 For information about the XML format of definition files, see [The DslDefinition.dsl File](../modeling/the-dsldefinition-dsl-file.md).

-## Creating Files for Custom Code
+## Create Files for Custom Code

 When you transform all templates, the system generates the source code that defines your domain-specific language in the Dsl and DslPackage projects.
 So that you can avoid interfering with the generated text, write your custom code in files that are distinct from the generated code files.

 You must provide code for maintaining the value and the state of your tracking property.
 To help you distinguish your custom code from the generated code, and to avoid file naming conflicts, put your custom code files in a separate subfolder.

-#### To create the code files

 1. In **Solution Explorer**, right-click the **DSL** project, point to **Add**, and then click **New Folder**.
 Name the new folder `CustomCode`.